iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

 cross_tabul
 ```

-Above data show that death rate of broad age above 60 is maximum compared to the others.
-Recovered rate of broad age group between 15 to 59 is maximum compared others.
+According to the data presented above, the death rate for people over the age of 60 is the highest of any age group.
+When compared to other age groups, the broad age group between 15 and 59 has the highest recovery rate.

 ## Scatterplot of province (x-axis) and cleaned age (y-axis) and appropriate correlation coefficient for this bi-variate data